jepstein-eagle/adaptable/packages/adaptable/readme/Functions/cell_validation_function.md

 The Cell Validation ([AdaptableFunctionName](https://api.adaptabletools.com/modules/_src_predefinedconfig_common_types_.html#adaptablefunctionname): `CellValidation`) Function enables you to validate proposed cell edits through the creation of custom rules.

-When you create your cell validation rules, they come into effect immediately.
-For example, if you need quickly to make a column read-only, you can create a cell validation rule that prevents all changes being made to that column, and the read-only rule is applied immediately.
-There is no down-time as you do not need to restart your system.

 You can choose between 2 types of cell validation rule:

 Disallow All Edits: Any attempt to change the values in any cell in the column will break the cell validation rule.